Pollock roe: Japan

-Salted pollock roe
+Consumption

 Korea

 Traditionally, myeongnan-jeot was made before dongji (winter solstice).
 Intact skeins of Alaska pollock roe are washed carefully with salt water, then salted in a sokuri (bamboo basket).
 The ratio of salt to roe ranges from less than 5:100 to more than 15:100.
 After 2–3 days, salted and drained roe is marinated for at least a day with fine gochutgaru (chilli powder) and finely minced garlic. myeongnan-jeot is usually served with sesame seeds or some drops of sesame oil.

 Myeongnan-jeot, whether raw, dried, and/or cooked, is a common banchan (side dish) and anju (food served with alcoholic beverages).
 It is also used in a variety of dishes, such as gyeran-jjim (steamed egg), bokkeum-bap (fried rice), and recently in Korean-style Italian pasta dishes.

 Myeongnan-jeot is a specialty of South Hamgyong Province of North Korea, and Gangwon Province and Busan of South Korea.